2023 Best Radio, TV & Digital Communication Bachelor's Degree Schools

 On average, digital communication graduates from UF take out $19,259 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $241, based on a 10-year repayment plan.

-Full Radio, Television & Digital Communication at University of Florida Report
+Read full report on Radio, Television & Digital Communication at University of Florida

-Northwood University came in at #7 in this year’s edition of the Best Radio, TV & Digital Communication Bachelor’s Degree Schools ranking.
-Located in the city of Midland, Northwood is a private not-for-profit college with a small student population.
+Northwood University landed the #7 spot in the 2023 rankings for the best bachelor’s degree radio, television and digital communication programs.
+Located in the city of Midland, Northwood is a private not-for-profit school with a small student population.

-Arizona State University - Skysong ranked #9 on this year’s Best Radio, TV & Digital Communication Bachelor’s Degree Schools list.
-Located in the city of Scottsdale, ASU - Skysong is a public college with a very large student population.
+Arizona State University - Skysong landed the #9 spot in the 2023 rankings for the best bachelor’s degree radio, television and digital communication programs.
+Located in the medium-sized city of Scottsdale, ASU - Skysong is a public college with a fairly large student population.

 After completing their Bachelor's Degree, digital communication graduates from ASU - Skysong carry an average student debtload of $29,594.

 Drake University landed the #10 spot in the 2023 rankings for the best bachelor’s degree radio, television and digital communication programs.
-Drake is a small private not-for-profit school located in the midsize city of Des Moines.
+Drake is a small private not-for-profit school located in the city of Des Moines.

 Full Radio, Television & Digital Communication at Drake University Report